Aeration not growing

 How often should I aerate my lawn?

-Most lawns benefit from aeration once or twice a year, typically in the spring or fall when the grass is actively growing.
+Most lawns benefit from aeration once or twice per year, usually in the spring and/or fall.

 Connect with certified professionals in your area